tderwedu/42cursus/12_Inception/RandomFacts.md

 # NGINX

-## FastCGI
+## `FastCGI`
 *CGI	: Common Gateway Interface (earlier protocol)*
 Typically used to run websites that make use of PHP on the local server itself.
 FastCGI is generally used to translate client requests for an application server that does not not handle client requests directly.
 It is used to efficiently interface with a server that processes requests for dynamic content.

 As FastCGI cannot read http headers, pertinent information is passed to the backend through parameters defined using `fastcgi_param` directive.
-For the bare minimum configuration two parameters, REQUEST_METHOD and SCRIPT_FILENAME, are needed.
+Nginx converts the headers in an `HTTP` request into environment variables prefixed with `HTTP_`.
+An application can then look up the value of request headers by inspecting its environment.

 Nginx can use either an Unix socket or a network socket.
 When the FastCGI processor lives on the same host, a Unix socket is recommended for security.

 ### FastCGI basic configuration

+For the bare minimum configuration two parameters, REQUEST_METHOD and SCRIPT_FILENAME, are needed.

 - `fastcgi_param REQUEST_METHOD $request_method` : the http method requested by the client.
 - `fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name` :